 “I’ll be writing a story about this and I’ll add your names, “I told them.
 (Hi guys!
 I hope you see this) The young man behind me chuckled when he got a full view of Doc Mc Stuffins.
 I turned and said, “I know!
 It’s beautiful, right?”

 “I’ve never seen one of those.
 It’s pretty unique,” he said grinning.
 I smiled proudly at the colorful chicklet size bag at my knees.
 “It is a very special bag to one sweet five-year-old little girl.”

 He’d heard me mention my Inner Child and now he was totally confused.
 “Who’s five?
 Your inner child?
 What does that mean anyway?”

 Fortunately, we were ready to pass through the security detector and I left him wondering.

 Doc Mc Stuffins had transformed my routine airport experience into a comical morning.
 On her TV series, she recommends an apple a day to stay healthy.

-But day, all I needed was a mini, pink, rolling suitcase with her big bright self on the front.
+But today, all I needed was a mini, pink, rolling suitcase with the doc’s big bright self on the front.
 This day, I realized that laughter is the best medicine.